edis0n-zhang/personal-website-2.0/src/lib/posts/917_days/917_days.md

 ## goal setting

-Coming into college, I was lost and didn't really know what I wanted to do.
+Before college, I wasn't sure how much I wanted to do Computer Science.
 I broadly knew what I liked, but didn't have the guidance or opportunity to explore computer science in depth.
 Truthfully, I had picked it with the knowledge that it unlocked a high paying career which would keep doors open for me to pursue my other interests.

 I still remember those sleepless nights grappling with my career, wrestling with if I had made the correct decision or not.